SAP-samples/fiori-tools-samples/README.md

 # Samples for SAP Fiori tools

 ### Description
-This project contains sample SAP Fiori elements projects built using SAP Fiori tools.
-These sample projects will be primarily referenced from blogs and tutorials grouped in folders according to application scenario.
+This repo contains sample SAP Fiori elements projects built using SAP Fiori tools.
+These sample projects are primarily referenced from blogs and tutorials grouped in folders according to application scenario.

 ### Requirements
-1. Node.js based on your platform - [download Node.js](https://nodejs.org/en/download/).
+Refer to [documentation](https://help.sap.com/docs/SAP_FIORI_tools/17d50220bcd848aa854c9c182d65b699/2d8b1cb11f6541e5ab16f05461c64201.html) for help on how to get started with SAP Fiori tools.

 ### Download and Installation

 1. Clone the repository or download it to your file system.
-2. From the terminal, go to a sample app/project (as instructed in the referencing tutorials) e.g. `V2/apps/products-review`.
+2. From the terminal, go to a sample app/project (as instructed in the referencing tutorials) e.g. `V2/apps/myfioriapp`.
 3. Type `npm install` to install all the dependencies.
 4. Type `npm start` to host the sample SAP Fiori elements application locally.
 - To view the application with mock data, click on the `URL`.